zerotwooneone/percolator/source/Percolator.Contracts/README.md

 This file defines the core `InternalEnvelope` used by the application's internal message bus (Mediator).

 -   **Two-Level Dispatch**: All internal messages are wrapped in a top-level `InternalEnvelope`.
 This envelope uses a `oneof` field to route the payload to the correct application-specific envelope (e.g., `ChatEnvelope`, `DhtEnvelope`).
 This second-level envelope then uses its own `oneof` to dispatch to a specific message handler.
-This provides a highly scalable and type-safe routing mechanism.
+This provides a highly scalable and type-safe routing mechanism for features like chat, file sharing, and peer discovery.

-### Application Features

-The following features are built on top of the internal messaging system:

--   **Rich Text Chat**: A full-featured chat system supporting both direct and group messages.
-    -   **Core Messaging**: Includes `TextMessage` (with a unique ID, author, and timestamp), read receipts, and emoji annotations.
-    -   **Group Management**: Provides messages for inviting/removing members, leaving groups, and updating group information like the name and avatar.
-    -   **State Synchronization**: Uses notification messages to ensure all group members are aware of changes to membership or group info.
--   **Manifest-Based File Sharing**: A system for peers to discover and request files from each other via signed manifests.
--   **DHT Peer Discovery**: A simple, Kademlia-like Distributed Hash Table for discovering other peers on the network.
-Includes a `FindNode` RPC for discovery and a `Ping` RPC for checking node health.
--   **Asynchronous Message Mailbox**: A store-and-forward mechanism to support offline messaging.
-It supports a reliable inbox pattern where clients retrieve messages with unique IDs and then issue a separate command to delete them after successful processing.

 ---